Indiana’s Curt Cignetti Selected Walter Camp’s 2024 Football Bowl Subdivision Coach of the Year

 The Walter Camp Football Foundation is a member of the National College Football Awards Association (NCFAA).
 The NCFAA was founded in 1997 as a coalition of the major collegiate football awards to protect, preserve and enhance the integrity, influence and prestige of the game’s predominant awards.
 The NCFAA encourages professionalism and the highest standards for the administration of its member awards and the selection of their candidates and recipients.

-Walter Camp Players of the Year
+Walter Camp Players of the Year, presented by Crabtree Lexus of New Haven

 2022 – Caleb Williams, QB, USC